realKarthikNair/Code-to-md/readme.md

 ~~Because I can, Python is easy and posting on Github is free~~

-To automate stuff like [this](https://github.com/realKarthikNair/Learning-C-Lang/blob/main/basics/basics.md)
+To automate stuff like [this](https://github.com/realKarthikNair/Learning-C-Lang/blob/main/basics/basics.md), for example.

 ### Why not use just something like [code_to_md](https://github.com/Dinex-dev/code_to_md) instead of making the same thing again from scratch in python?